 Sexually Transmitted Diseases — also known as STDs — are contagious diseases spread by sexual contact.
 Most doctors recommend that you should get an STD testing if you have had an unprotected sexual encounter with a new partner.

 These tests can catch a disease early enough for you to get successful treatment.
-Testing is the best way to ensure you remain infection-free.
+Visit our Viva Eve STD Testing Center NYC is the best way to ensure you remain infection-free.

 STD testing may seem scary and uncomfortable, but the reality is that STDs can happen to anybody who has ever been sexually active.
 A few STDs can even be spread in non-sexual ways